seanmisra/spring-coding-exercises/README.md

 3. POST endpoint example (return an object)
 4. Use @Autowired for dependency injection (inject service in controller) - field injection
 5. Use dependency injection - constructor injection
+6. Use dependency injection with @Autowired - setter injection